Click-Through Rate (CTR)

 What is Click-Through Rate (CTR)?

-Click-through rate (CTR) is a performance metric expressed in percentages that measures the amount of times an ad or email is clicked versus the amount of times it’s been viewed (impressions).
-It is most commonly used to measure the effectiveness of paid search, display and email marketing campaigns and can indicate the performance of ad copy, subject lines, and meta data (titles and descriptions).
+Click-Through Rate (CTR) is a performance metric expressed in percentages that measures the number of times an ad, organic search result, or email is clicked versus the number of times it has been viewed (impressions).
+It is most commonly used to measure the effectiveness of paid search, display and email marketing campaigns and can indicate the performance of ad copy, subject lines, and metadata (titles and descriptions).

 Some common examples where CTR is measured include:

 - A call-to-action button or link in an email

 - An organic result on a SERP page

 - A PPC ad on a SERP page

 - A link on a landing page

 - A Facebook display ad